OpenShot/libopenshot/doc/HW-ACCEL.md

 the various hardware acceleration features.

 ```
-/// Use video card for faster video decoding (if supported)
+/// DEPRECATED Use video card for faster video decoding (if supported)
 bool HARDWARE_DECODE = false;

 /// Use video codec for faster video decoding (if supported)
 int HARDWARE_DECODER = 0;

-/// Use video card for faster video encoding (if supported)
-bool HARDWARE_ENCODE = false;

 /// Number of threads of OpenMP
 int OMP_THREADS = 12;